UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ```

 Here we see the total number of rows at the top with `RangeIndex: 77
 entries, 0 to 76`.
-The `Nnon-Null Count` column specifies the number of
+The `Non-Null Count` column specifies the number of
 non-null values.
 In this case, we have a complete dataframe with zero
 null values for each column.